medplum/medplum/packages/docs/docs/self-hosting/rds-parameters.md

 If your cluster does not use RDS Proxy during normal service, you can remove it once the database instance restarts are complete.

-First, manually delete the `databaseProxyEndpoint` server configuration parameter from AWS Parameter Store.
+First, revert the changes or delete the `database.host` and `database.ssl.require` server configuration parameters from AWS Parameter Store.
 Then, force another restart of the server ECS instances to connect back to the RDS cluster directly, and wait for it to complete.